 - There are several types of poles, although telescopic are the most popular.

-- Before buying some trekking poles, you should study their weight, length, grip and closing mechanism.
+- Before buying some trekking poles, you should study their weight, length, grip, and closing mechanism.

-The best trekking poles on the market: our favorites
+The best trekking poles

 Trekking poles have become an essential tool for any activity related to the mountain.
 Next, we show you the most outstanding ones on the market.
 Some are lighter than others, made of aluminum alloy or carbon fiber.
 Do you already know which one best suits your needs?